joshjdevl/libsodium-jni/README.md

 A Java JNI binding (to allow for Java and Android integration) to [Networking and Cryptography](http://nacl.cr.yp.to/) library by [Daniel J. Bernstein](http://cr.yp.to/djb.html).

+If you do use this project in your research project, please do cite this repo.
+Thanks!

 Credits to:
 * [**Libsodium**](https://github.com/jedisct1/libsodium): author [Frank Denis](https://github.com/jedisct1) and [Contributors](https://github.com/jedisct1/libsodium/graphs/contributors)
 * [**Kalium**](https://github.com/abstractj/kalium): author [abstractj](https://github.com/abstractj) and [Contributors](https://github.com/abstractj/kalium/graphs/contributors)